reeteesharoy/projects/README.md

 # project : web scraper to get news article content
-Hey!
+#Hey!
 This is my first project.
 I'm using DevProjects for the idea and implementing this using Python.

-Step 1: Import necessary libraries
+''' Step 1: Import necessary libraries
 Here we are importing requests, BeautifulSoup, newspaper, nltk and json.

 Step 2: Ask user input for the desired URL.